 Here are the projected fund values/investment values at age 60:

-Fund performance is the average annual compounded return which can be below 4% or even higher than 10%; the higher the percent return, the higher return your money gets.
-Sun Life VUL Equity fund has average annual compounded return of 13.27%.
+Fund performance is the average annual compounded return which can be below 4% or even higher than 10%; the higher the percentage return, the higher return your money gets.
+The company is not allowed to project beyond 10% because of a directive from the Insurance Commission.
+Insurance companies should only project realistic returns.
+Take note also that the returns are not guaranteed and past performance of the investment funds are not indicative of future returns.

 Sun Maxilink prime can be a good educational/college fund too especially if you get as early as your child is born.
 After 16-18 years, the fund value can help finance your child’s college education.